 Certification Process

-Certified Prevention Specialist candidates must have 2,000 documented hours (one year) of prevention-related experience in the Prevention Performance Domains.
+2,000 documented hours (one year) of prevention-related experience in the Prevention Performance Domains.

 Prevention Performance Six Domains: